-Nvidia Shadowplay, also known as Nvidia share, is a tool that lets you record and stream your gameplay live.
-It’s also an in-game overlay that lets you take screenshots or check your frames per second (fps).
+Nvidia Shadowplay, also known as Nvidia share, is a tool that lets gamers with Nvidia graphics cards record and stream your gameplay live.
+It's also an in-game overlay that lets you take screenshots or check your frames per second (fps).
 Many users of Nvidia cards have access to this feature, but do you know how to enable Nvidia Shadowplay to record your gameplay?

-A quick note before we get right to it: As Nvidia has rebranded Shadowplay to Nvidia Share, we will be using these terms interchangeably throughout this guide.
+Before we get started, Nvidia has rebranded Shadowplay to Nvidia Share, we will be using these terms interchangeably throughout this guide.
 Nvidia Shadowplay continues to be the better-known name of the feature, but ultimately, both Shadowplay and Share are essentially the same program.

 Nvidia Share can be accessed only through GeForce Experience.
 This is Nvidia's software that is responsible for, amongst other things, helping you download and install drivers, optimize game settings, and more.

-Directly below the toggle for the in-game overlay, click Settings to tinker with a few options before you start recording.
+Step 2: Directly below the toggle for the in-game overlay, select Settings to tinker with a few options before you start recording.

 - Keyboard shortcuts: Adjust the shortcut used to bring up Nvidia Shadowplay during gameplay, as well as other handy key bindings.

 - Video capture: In this section, you can set the video quality, resolution, fps, and length of the Instant Replay feature.
 If you're not sure what Instant Replay is, check out our section on it below.